VISN 4 MIRECC

 - Develop treatment algorithms and decision aids for clinicians practicing in integrated and specialty care settings, principally focusing on affective and addictive disorders

-The VISN 4 MIRECC's theme of measurement based mental health care is a broad-based approach to scientific discovery and the development of new clinical procedures.
+The VISN 4 MIRECC's theme of Precision Mental Health Care is a broad-based approach to scientific discovery and the development of new clinical procedures.
 This includes genetic and other biomarkers and treatment decisions, patient preferences, the development of treatment algorithms, and patient reported outcome measures (PROM) used in clinical care.
 A forum including VA's Mental Health Services office and the Office of Mental Health Operations has begun an implementation initiative to promote the use of PROM, specifically, throughout the VA's health care system.
 It could be argued that measurement based care should already be a routine part of clinical practice in behavioral health as indicated by a recent Institute of Medicine’s report on PTSD and the Inspector General’s report on depression care.
 There is a general lack of implementation in clinical practice, however.
-The VISN 4 MIRECC works in support of VA's Measurement Based Care clinical implementation; click here for more information.
+The VISN 4 MIRECC works in support of VA's Measurement-Based Care clinical implementation; click here for more information.